GiniroiSenkou/3245-1286-Vermiglia-discord.py/README.md

 Python3.9 - Linux

 ## Credits
-"index.py" main structure has been inspired from https://github.com/TheRadziu/DiscordFilterBot and it has been modified and fixed to run new forks of discord.
+The "index.py" is the main structure that I'm using for the rest and it has been inspired from https://github.com/TheRadziu/DiscordFilterBot although it has been modified and fixed to run new forks of discord.